 - Staying updated on the progress of your injury claim

-- Having legal representation that protects your rights
+- Having a legal representative to protect your rights

-Suing for a rear-end truck collision may not be an easy task, which is why you may want to consider working with a truck accident lawyer.
+Suing for a rear-end truck collision may not be an easy task, which is why you may consider working with a truck accident lawyer from our firm.

-At Laborde Earles Injury Lawyers, we have more than 100 years of combined experience with proven case results, including a $ 2.7 million settlement for an 18-wheeler accident victim.
+At Laborde Earles Injury Lawyers, we have more than 250 years of combined legal experience and proven case results, including a $ 2.7 million settlement for an 18-wheeler accident victim.

 Call us today for a free consultation about your rear-end truck collision.